 Research from the European Environment Agency looked at the CO2 emitted per passenger-kilometer.
 Air travel was the worst at 285 grams per passenger-kilometer.
 Road transport fared better at 158 and rail at a significantly better 14 grams of C02 per passenger-kilometer.

-From passenger trains to freight trains, many of them are still driven by diesel engines.
-Diesel-powered trains emit nitrogen oxides as well as CO2 and particulate matter6.
+From passenger to freight trains, many are still driven by diesel engines.
+Diesel trains emit nitrogen oxides as well as CO2 and particulate matter6.
 All of these can have a negative effect on the environment and our health.

-Trains are easier on the environment.
-This is a term that we use rather loosely.
-There’s little doubt that a full train powered by one engine is vastly better than the equivalent amounts of non-electric cars on the road to transport the same number of people.
+Trains are easier on the environment, a term that we use rather loosely.
+There's little doubt that a full train powered by one engine is vastly better than the equivalent amounts of non-electric cars on the road to transport the same number of people.

 However, we cannot hide from the fact that trains still contribute to greenhouse gas emissions.